Fair Credit Reporting Act Background Checks

 - Case law, including cases that interpret the FCRA compliance and state privacy laws

 HireSafe has provided compliant employment background check services for over 20 years.
-We're a founding member of the NAPBS and all our screening services are FCRA compliant and completed within the USA.
+We're a founding member of the PBSA, and all our screening services are FCRA compliant and completed within the USA.

 With us, you’ll never worry about your company’s data being shipped overseas to third-world countries, unlike many other background check companies.
 We value and guard the applicants' personal information like it was our own.

 HireSafe offers compliance resources to keep you informed

 The HireSafe Background Check Blog includes valuable insights on the latest employment screening trends, court cases, and news.

-Our Compliance Checklist provides a simple and quick reference for maintaining complaint procedures.
+Our Compliance Checklist provides a quick and straightforward reference for maintaining complaint procedures.

 We have pages of information on the background check process and how HireSafe keeps your company compliant.